javaBin/heroes/README.md

 * Frontend in React with TypeScript
 * Push complexity to infrastructure code and away from domain logic code
 * High test coverage on client and server sides

-## Deploying new versions

-* `mvn clean package azure-webapp:deploy`
-  * You need to have an Azure account
-  * You may need to have the Azure CLI and do `az login` first time
-  * Azure WebApp name is located in `pom.xml`

 ## TODO